JElchison/export-surround-to-git/README.md

   -m MAINLINE, --mainline MAINLINE
-                        Mainline branch containing history to export -p PATH, --path PATH  Path containing history to export -f FILE, --file FILE  Any filename in target path
-  -d DATABASE, --database DATABASE
+                        Mainline branch containing history to export -p PATH, --path PATH  Path containing history to export -d DATABASE, --database DATABASE
                         Path to local database (only used when resuming an export)